apache/trafficserver/doc/admin/configuration-files/parent.config.en.rst

 *``url_regex``* {#url_regex}
     A regular expression (regex) to be found in a URL

-The secondary specifiers are optional in the ``parent.config`` file.
+The secondary specifiers are optional in the :file:`parent.config` file.
 The following list shows the possible secondary specifiers and their allowed values.